Korviaaslax – Chapter Fifteen

 Shiro, now nine years old, used her hands to push the tears from Pauline’s face.
 “I know it’s you, Auntie Pauline.
 Why would JUumara, who loves you as much as any of us, try to trick my DNA mother and her mates and me?
 You came back like you said.”

 The reunion lasted through a cold salad lunch.
-Three hour later, Catarian Standard, Citadel hailed.
-Kor was in Pauline’s quarters listening to an ancient group called The Contours, when the call came in.
+Three hours later, Catarian Standard, Citadel hailed.
+Kor was in Pauline’s quarters listening, using batteries for energy, to an ancient group called The Contours, when the call came in.

 “Go Xes on Citadel,” Kor acknowledged aware that Ra Zor was coming back to life, the message piped down to her from an energy restored bridge.